openhab/openhab-addons/bundles/org.openhab.binding.jellyfin/README.md

 Thing jellyfin:client:exampleServerId:<JELLYFIN_DEVICE_ID> "Jellyfin Android client" (jellyfin:server:exampleServerId)
 ```

-It is recommended creating the clients using the discovery.
-For getting the device ids manually it is possible to use the Jellyfin web interface with the web inspector and look for the request that is launched when you click the cast button (`<jellyfin url>/Sessions?ControllableByUserId=XXXXXXXXXXXX`).
+It is recommended to create the clients using the discovery.
+To get the device ids manually, it is possible to use the Jellyfin web interface with the web inspector and look for the request that is launched when you click the cast button (`<jellyfin url>/Sessions?ControllableByUserId=XXXXXXXXXXXX`).

 ### Example Items - jellyfin.items